NeatPatel/fullstackai/Backend/readme.md

 python -m pip install -r requirements.txt

-for running the server: python server.py
+for running the server: python server.py or if your version is messed up: py -"version" server.py (replace "version" with 3.11)